 About the training provider

-The Compton School is the ‘Lead School’ for 28 excellent Primary and Secondary schools in North London.
+The Compton School is the ‘Lead School’ for a range of excellent Primary and Secondary schools in North London.
 As a lead school, The Compton School work with The Compton SCITT and UCL Institute of Education to offer a full range of Initial Teacher Training (ITT) courses.

-The Compton SCITT is an Outstanding ITT provider (Ofsted 2017) and based at The Compton School.
-The continuing professional development of staff has been at the heart of our sustained success as an Ofsted graded Outstanding Teaching School (2018).
+The continuing professional development of staff has been at the heart of our sustained success as an Ofsted graded Outstanding School (2018).
 We have an excellent track record in training, retaining and developing staff as outstanding classroom practitioners, middle and senior leaders.

 Our trainee teachers train alongside The Compton School’s outstanding staff all year before qualifying as teachers.
 Senior teachers from The Compton School and across the partnership, who are working on national programmes of education and regularly training teachers from across the UK, deliver first class training in school each week.
 This ensures our trainee teachers are receiving the best and most current education and theory practice.

 Our strap line states that “trainees will receive an immersive training programme where they are working alongside outstanding teachers with current and relevant experience.”

 We believe that our school based route to qualified teacher status will offer you an in-depth opportunity to work in a systematic, sustained way alongside outstanding teachers.